Cost of attendance

 Tuition and fees

-This figure is based on how much a typical full-time student would need to spend on books, paper, and other academic supplies in order to complete an average credit load.
+This figure is based on how much a typical full-time student would need to spend on books, course materials, supplies, and equipment in order to complete an average credit load.

-The estimated room and board figures vary based on living situation (e.g., in a University residence hall or at home with family).
+The estimated housing and food figures vary based on living situation (e.g., in a University residence hall or at home with family).

 Transportation

-This figure is based on the cost of using public transportation for a typical student.
+This figure is based on the cost of using public transportation for a typical student, which may include transportation between campus, residences, and place of work.
 The University does not include a personal vehicle in its estimated cost figure.

 Personal and miscellaneous expenses